 The completed worksheet and documentation is due to the appropriate division chair by May 1st each year.
 The division chair will verify the documentation and submit the forms to the Vice President for Academic Services by the last day of the semester.
 The Vice President will verify the data and the appropriate compensation forms will go to the June Board meeting for approval of payment.

-Faculty members who are entitled to 8.5 or fewer hours of compensation, based on the worksheet, must take this compensation in the form of an overload assignment stipend.
+Faculty members who are entitled to compensation, based on the worksheet, must take this compensation in the form of an overload assignment stipend.